tareqpi/Nominatim/docs/gsoc22.md

 ## Visualizing The Results

 Now that the `place_importance` tables are created for each zoom level, the data in each of these tables are visualized.
-There are two set of graphs that are created: correlation graphs between the two parameters used in the importance computation formula and the visualizations of the OSM views normalization process.
+There are two sets of graphs that are created: correlation graphs between the two parameters used in the importance computation formula and the visualizations of the OSM views normalization process.
 The graphs are created with [Grafana](https://grafana.com/oss/grafana) in which the data source is configured to be Nominatim’s database which holds the `place_importance` table of each zoom level.
 Furthermore, in order to create the graphs, a plugin called [scatter](https://grafana.com/grafana/plugins/michaeldmoore-scatter-panel) is installed and used with Grafana.

 The visualization of the OSM views data normalization is shown below for zoom levels 12 to 15.
 The graphs are created by querying the `place_importance` table where the raw OSM views (up to 10,000 views) and the normalized forms (`osm_views_importance`) are retrieved to be displayed in the graph in which they are represented on the x-axis and the y-axis respectively.
 Furthermore, the numbers in the `osm_views_importance` column are divided by 0.35 to cancel the multiplication that happened previously when processing the OSM views importance data in the computation of the final importance score.